-- (i) participation in the review of applications for appointment, reappointment, and clinical privileges (which is subsequently reviewed by the MEC); and - (ii) participation as a case reviewer in professional practice evaluation activities (which is subsequently reviewed by the Leadership Council, Investigating Committee, and/or MEC).
+- (i) participation in the review of applications for appointment, reappointment, and clinical privileges (which is subsequently reviewed by the Credentials Committee and/or MEC); and - (ii) participation as a case reviewer in professional practice evaluation activities (which is subsequently reviewed by the Credentials Committee, Investigating Committee, and/or MEC).

-(2) Leadership Council, or Peer Review Committee Members
+(2) Credentials Committee or Peer Review Committee Members

-As a general rule, an Interested Member may fully participate as a member of the Leadership Council or a System or Local Peer Review Committee because these committees do not possess any disciplinary authority and do not make any final recommendation that could adversely affect the appointment or clinical privileges of a practitioner, which is only within the authority of the MEC and Board.
+As a general rule, an Interested Member may fully participate as a member of the Credentials Committee or a System or Local Peer Review Committee because these committees do not possess any disciplinary authority and do not make any final recommendation that could adversely affect the appointment or clinical privileges of a practitioner, which is only within the authority of the MEC and Board.